kevlar-kt/kevlar/docs/pages/modules/integrity/implementation.md

 	```

 ## Hardcoded metadata
-The first step is getting the necessary metadata.
-You need the following:
+The first step is choosing which

 - Your application **package name**;
 - Your application **signature**.